hagau-ioan/PUBLIC_ERP_INVOICE_ENGINE/README.md

  - Each error during all the steps mentioned above are triggered and will inform the client.
  - Screen shoots are generated for each ERP step.
 Client will be able to track down, visualy, the process steps and also to debug some error cases.
  - Each xls file containing the final results of the ERP process steps and the invoices processed data will be archived.
+ - Thread system is implemented to monitor the work in progress and to force an emergency exit in case the app got stucked (which should never happen. :) )

 # Screens.